Who are you?

 What were you trained for?

 After school, I learned a profession that didn't fit me.
 One day I found myself a first-class training course to become a media designer (for digital art and print), did it and passed.
-This brought me to Leipzig/Germany, where I've been living since.
+This brought me to Leipzig/Germany.
+I currently live in Berlin and Leipzig.

 Did you always want to become an artist?